ilude/docker-direwolf20-1.16-server/README.md

 # Introduction

 This sets up and runs a docker instance of Direwolf20's 1.16 modpack minecraft server using [itzg/minecraft-server](https://github.com/itzg/docker-minecraft-serverhttps://github.com/itzg/docker-minecraft-server) image.

+Pull Requests and suggestions for improvements are welcome.

 ## Client Setup
 [Download](https://www.feed-the-beast.com/modpack/ftb_presents_direwolf20_1_16) the FTB client install it and select the Direwolf20 1.16 mod pack